AUDIO VERSION: YouTube Podbean

 “By this we know that we have come to know Him, if we keep His commandments.
 The one who says, “I have come to know Him,” and does not keep His commandments, is a liar, and the truth is not in him; but whoever keeps His word, in him the love of God has truly been perfected.
 By this we know that we are in Him: the one who says he abides in Him ought himself to walk in the same manner as He walked.”
 (1 Jn.
 2:3-6)

 So according to John, if you do not obey God’s commandments, you are not saved.
 Which commandments do you have to obey?
 Well, John is a Jew who grew up under the Old Covenant.
 And since he isn’t specifying, we can only assume that he means all of Yahweh’s commandments.
 At this point the New Testament hadn’t been compiled yet, so John’s only source of Scripture would have been the Old Testament.
 Even though Christ overturned the Old Covenant and said that we no longer have to bother with things like the Sabbath and unclean foods, John is taking us back there, because John says we ought to walk “In the same manner as He walked” and “He” is a reference to Jesus.
 Jesus “walked” under the Old Covenant and obeyed Yahweh’s Old Covenant commandments.
 He also did a lot of intentional breaking of those commandments while He was on earth.
 So when John blends the concepts of obeying Old Covenant Laws with the obedience of Christ, we end up very confused.
 Jesus didn’t always stick with Yahweh’s original set of rules.
-In fact, He had the audacity to declare the dietary laws to be null and void during His time on earth—a rather brazen act (see Jesus the Arrogant Lawbreaker).
-And as for His crucifixion—that sacrifice didn’t even come close to meeting Yahweh’s requirements for an atonement offering (see How the Cross Broke the Law).
+In fact, He had the audacity to declare the dietary laws to be null and void during His time on earth—a rather brazen act.
+And as for His crucifixion—that sacrifice didn’t even come close to meeting Yahweh’s requirements for an atonement offering.
 So what kind of convoluted advice is John giving us here?
 He says we must obey Yahweh’s commands by imitating Someone who didn’t always obey Yahweh’s commands.
 Where does this lead us besides nowhere?

 But maybe we can still salvage this.
 Let’s assume John is only talking about Jesus’ commands to us instead of assuming that he’s referring to Yahweh’s original set of Laws.
 Since the New Testament hasn’t been compiled yet, there is no place people can go to look up what Jesus’ commands were.
 They’d have to rely on word of mouth from His disciples.
 Assuming that John is only talking about the commands of Christ instead of referring to the entire body of Old Testament Laws is quite a leap to make, but we’re trying to save John’s reputation here.
 So let’s assume that what he really means is that we can only be saved if we perfectly keep all of Jesus’ commands to us.
 Wonderful.
 Jesus said, “Therefore you are to be perfect, as your heavenly Father is perfect” (Matt.
 5:48).
 Well, so much for that.
 You’re not perfect, which means you’re not obeying Christ’s commands.
 So according to John, you don’t know God at all, you’re just a liar.